Kensal Green Area Guide

 Eating and Drinking

 The number and variety of bars and restaurants in the Kensal Green area continue to rise with its affluence and international popularity.
-Indeed, specialist American and French expat schools in the region have ensured that influences from both nations are felt particularly strongly around Kensal Green; a newly opened barbecue restaurant (Austin’s Smokehouse) is currently nestled nearby a brasserie (Parlour), an Italian restaurant (Rullo’s) as well as a Middle Eastern/North African influenced eatery (Comptoir Mezze).
+Indeed, specialist American and French expat schools in the region have ensured that influences from both nations are felt particularly strongly around Kensal Green.

 Leisure and Shopping

 Kensal Green has a lot to offer in regards to leisure and shopping, with many charming boutiques and practical stores to be found around the area.
-Chamberlayne Road, which acts as Kensal Green’s high street, is definitely worth a look.
-Recently voted the hippest street in Europe by Vogue, Chamberlayne Road, and neighbouring College Road, boasts a number of the most elite fashion and designer boutiques in London, which themselves service some of the city’s most affluent, famous residents.
-The aforementioned Lexi independent cinema can also be found on Chamberlayne Road, which caters to a more diverse range of tastes than the average multiplex.
-Combined with local parks, sports grounds, and leisure centres like the Moberly Sports and Education Centre, there is plenty for Kensal Green residents to enjoy in their leisure time.
+Chamberlayne Road, which acts as Kensal Green’s high street, is definitely worth a visit and has been featured by Timeout magazine.
+Chamberlayne Road is home to some of the most elite fashion and designer boutiques in London and is a hotspot for some of the city’s most affluent, famous residents.
+Kensal Green is also gifted with lovely local parks, sports grounds, and leisure centres including the Moberly Sports and Education Centre.